 The “Nun’ s Priest Tale” is an Aesopean fable based on an old French story (from the Romance of Renard) about a simple elderly widow with two daughters, a little farm, and a rooster named Chauntecleer (meaning “clear singer”).
 Sir John notes that animals can speak and sing in this fabled time.
 He lives with seven wives, but his favorite is Pertelote.
 One morning, he awakens with a groan.
 He asks Pertelote to interpret a dream: he dreams of a beast who tramps through their yard.
 Chauntecleer fears for his life.

-Instead, Pertelote chastises Chauntecleer for being a coward for dreams are nothing more than biological: the cause being overeating.
-Dreams have no meaning.
+Instead, Pertelote chastises Chauntecleer for being a coward because dreams are nothing more than biological phenomena: such as the result of overeating.
+Dreams have no implicit meaning.
 Pertelote echoes the conviction of modern science.

-In response, Chauntecleer defends the inherent meaning dreams by citing a variety of ancient books –
+In response, Chauntecleer defends the inherent meaning of dreams by citing a variety of ancient books –

 “That dremes been significaciouns